alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Andre-Piza/121-meetings.md

 #### What would you like to work on next week?

-* Replace this text with a bullet point list of what you would like to work on next week.
 * Report to PF on progress regarding the lit review on indigenous people's data policies.
+  * EK - I'm impressed you have managed to get this done so quickly, well done ⭐
-Have a A&H RSE roadmap workshop draft plan ready for DB to comment when he is back from leave.
+* Have a A&H RSE roadmap workshop draft plan ready for DB to comment when he is back from leave.

 #### Where do you need help?

-* Replace this text with a bullet point list of what you need help on.
 * Goat Herding (first time)
 * External perspectives on the A&H RSE roadmap workshop plan.
+  * EK - Let's try to book a meeting for this next week or work async on it.

 #### Any other topics

-- This space is yours to add to as needed.
-- Is there any particular reading/topic/task we want to explore and bring to our next meetings?
+Things we need to do together:
+- Co-work in RCM community documentation - we decided to us the RCM coworking for this.
-- Speak to Emma about synergies around Data/Culture, People in Data, Step Up.
+- Speak to EK about synergies around Data/Culture, People in Data, Step Up - have a meeting in august about this.

-*CC BY 4.0 License, reused from the [Whitaker Lab Project Management Repository](https://github.com/WhitakerLab/Onboarding/blob/lab-meetings/Setting-up-your-weekly-meetings.md)*
+- Our annual leave over summer:
+- AP - 06 - 15 August.
+- EK - 21 Aug to 1 September.